-If at any time before or during the course of an examination the Holder files for bankruptcy, the Holder shall give notice of the filing to the auditor.
-The auditor will, within seven (7) calendar days of the Holder's notice or the discovery of the event, notify the State of the bankruptcy filing.
-The auditor will assist the Escheator to ensure that a proper proof of claim is filed timely in the bankruptcy action.
+If at any time before or during the course of an examination the Holder files for bankruptcy, the Holder shall give notice of the filing to the Auditor.
+The Auditor shall, within seven (7) calendar days of the Holder's notice or the discovery of the event, notify the State of the bankruptcy filing.
+If the State Escheator so elects, the Auditor shall assist the State Escheator to ensure that a proper proof of claim is filed timely in the bankruptcy action.